techx/hackmit-checkin/README.md

 To be able to use this software, you need to download the driver software for [Windows][dymo-win] or [Mac][dymo-mac].

-When prompted about plugin installation, make sure you allow the plugin to run.

 Install the `montserrat.ttf` font on your computer.

 Run the `server.py` server software.

+When prompted about plugin installation by your web browser, make sure you allow the plugin to run.

 If you are using Google Chrome, use Presentation Mode (go to `View`, and then click on `Enter Presentation Mode`).